fortunejs/fortune/README.md

 ## Key Concepts

-- At the core of Fortune is the **dispatcher**, which accepts a `request` object, and returns a `response` object.
-At intermediate states of a request, a `context` object that encapsulates the request and response is mutated.
-Control is passed through middleware functions depending on the request.
+- At the core of Fortune is the **dispatcher**, which controls the flow of a request through middleware functions.
-- There are two required components that are pluggable: the **adapter** and the **serializer**.
+- There are two components that are swappable: the **adapter** and the **serializer**.
 Each Fortune instance may have only one database adapter, and multiple serializers.
-Both of these components must implement the interfaces described in the adapter and serializer.
-- Fortune itself is *agnostic* about networking.
-The responsibility of parsing protocol-specific parameters may be delegated to serializers which may mutate the request based on arbitrary arguments.
-There is a basic `requestListener` function for HTTP included for convenience.
+- Networking is *external* to Fortune.
+There is a basic `requestListener` function for HTTP that works out of the box, included for convenience.

 ## Example